-Students will work in small groups of about 3 students and complete an experiment during each lab meeting.
+Students will work in assigned groups of 3 or fewer students and complete an experiment during each lab meeting.
 There will be 10 labs total.
 Procedures for each lab can be accessed via your Lab Schedule or in the Experiments section.
 Please obey the following guidelines for each lab:

 - Leave the lab exactly how you found it!
 Other sections use the same rooms and equipment.
-Be considerate to students and lab staff by taking care of the equipment.
+Be considerate of students and lab staff by taking care of the equipment.

 - Report all problems/breakages immediately!
 Don't try to fix something yourself.
 You may not repair it correctly, which may result in taking data using broken or uncalibrated equipment.

-- A lab writeup for each group is due at the end of the lab session.
-It should be submitted electronically to your TA.
+- A lab write-up for each group is due at the end of the lab session.
+It should be submitted electronically to Canvas.